-For purposes of measuring the competitive positioning of our compensation packages, peer companies are generally selected by the Compensation Committee with input from Compensia, primarily using the following criteria: publicly-held pre-commercial or early-commercial U.S. biotechnology companies; and companies that fall within a specific market capitalization range relative to our market capitalization at the time of the peer evaluation.
+For purposes of measuring the competitive positioning of our compensation packages, peer companies are generally selected by the Compensation Committee with input from Compensia, primarily using the following criteria: publicly held pre-commercial or early-commercial U.S. biotechnology companies; and companies that fall within a specific market capitalization range relative to our market capitalization at the time of the peer evaluation.
 Because the biotechnology industry is a dynamic industry, the comparator group used by the Compensation Committee to measure the competitive positioning of our compensation packages is periodically updated to ensure that companies continue to meet the established criteria.
-During the 2020 year, adjustments to peer group composition were made for a number of factors, including adjustments associated with market capitalization alignment between Madrigal and the peer group of companies, phase of development alignment between Madrigal and the peer group of companies, each of which occurred subsequent to the previous annual determination of our peer group.